Mahmoud333/usefull-libraries/README.md

 # usefull-libraries
 usefull ios libraries

+-SnapKit for Autolayout DSL for iOS, OS X, TV OS useful if you wanna make app without using storyboards and universe

 -DesignableX for cool UIs changes (Labels, Views, ImageViews and so on) made by bigmountainstudio

 -Colorify for some quick colors useful for small apps espically if you are not using storyboards made by czater